How to Offer Bundle Returns For Your Shopify Store

 ReturnLogic now offers you an automated solution to single product bundle returns.

-Bundle Returns allows retailers to build custom bundle policies for their Shopify store that’ll make it easier for customers to process a return on a single product.
+Bundle Returns allows retailers to build custom bundle return policies for their Shopify store that’ll make it easier for customers to process a return on a single product.

 We are currently the only company that supports both exchanges and warranties on bundle returns, meaning your brand doesn’t need to choose between having one or the other.